Home > Expert Guides > SSL/TLS Best Practices > What Is HSTS Preload? How to Check & Enable It

 Using CertPanel SSL Monitor, you can confirm whether your HSTS headers and HTTPS setup are correct.

-• Log in to CertPanel and navigate to the SSL Scan Tool.
+• Log in to CertPanel and navigate to the SSL Monitor Scan Tool

 • Enter your domain and initiate a scan.